hamiltonalex/NoTimeToStop/README.md

 We'll kick things off with a few memes and videos that perfectly capture the love-hate relationship between design and code.
 In these playful sketches, I see reflections of my own journey as a mobile developer in the tech world, where imaginative design meets the grounded reality of coding.
 I really enjoy them! 😍

 #### 😜 Creative Chaos: Inside the Designer's Mind

+Tap on the image to preview the video.

 [![meme 1](https://hamiltonalex.github.io/NoTimeToStop/memes/1d788681cb824953bd36d6ab89bb9bbb_low.png)](https://hamiltonalex.github.io/NoTimeToStop/memes/1d788681cb824953bd36d6ab89bb9bbb.MP4)

 #### 🤭 The Design vs The Programmer's POV